ikr/500px-slideshow/README.md

 # What is it?

-The photo site [500px.com](http://500px.com) has gorgeous photos, but no way to easily traverse through the full-size images without losing the photos list context.
+The photo site [500px.com](http://500px.com) has gorgeous pictures, but no way to easily traverse through the full-size images without losing the pictures list context.
 With this bookmarklet installed into your browser toolbar, you can navigate to lists like:

 * [http://500px.com/popular](http://500px.com/popular),
 * [http://500px.com/editors](http://500px.com/editors), or